bertiqwerty/rvimage/README.md

 ## Configuration

-Create a file `rv_cfg.toml` in `%USERPROFILE%/.rvimage/rv_cfg.toml` (or probably `$HOME/.rvimage/rv_cfg.toml` under Linux, untested) with the following content.
+When you start RV Image for the first time, a config-file `rv_cfg.toml` in `%USERPROFILE%/.rvimage/rv_cfg.toml` (or probably `$HOME/.rvimage/rv_cfg.toml` under Linux, untested) is created for you.
+In the following we describe some of the options.
 For SSH currently, only authorization with key-files without passphrase is supported.
 ```
  # We support the connections "Local", "Ssh", "PyHttp", or "AzureBlob"
 connection = "Ssh"